adhallaj/ASC-Transcriptome/README.md

 In the annotated_table.csv file, there are two columns that can be deleted because they are redundant and cause issues when summarizing.
 The two columns should be a short description of the gene (ex. microtubule binding) and a paragraph describing the genes function.
 To get rid of these columns, open the annotated_table.csv file in Excel and delete the last two columns on the right.

-# 7. Summarizing the GO annotations using Rstudio:
+# 7. Summarizing the GO annotations using Rstudio

 In the GO annotation ouput there are multiple rows per sequence for different GO annotation matches.
 To collapse these rows, the GOannotationsummarizer.R script is run using RStudio on the annotated_table.csv file.
 The output will be a file called annotationtablefinal.csv with one line per sequence and all of it's GO matches, each of which are separated by semicolons.